Skip to main content

 Moderate

-Beef protein isolate is a relatively newer entrant in the protein supplement market but has emerging clinical validation.
-Sharp et al. (2015) conducted a randomized controlled trial comparing beef protein isolate to whey protein isolate in resistance-trained men over 8 weeks, finding no significant differences in body composition or strength outcomes.
-Naclerio & Larumbe-Zabala (2016) reviewed protein supplementation broadly and confirmed that animal-derived protein sources, including beef, effectively support lean mass gains when combined with resistance training.
-The amino acid profile of beef protein is comparable to whey, with adequate leucine content to stimulate muscle protein synthesis.
+Beef protein is an emerging supplement supported by clinical studies.
+Sharp et al. (2015) conducted a randomized controlled trial comparing beef protein isolate to whey protein isolate in resistance-trained men over 8 weeks and found no significant differences in body composition or strength outcomes.
+Naclerio & Larumbe-Zabala (2016) reviewed protein supplementation broadly, confirming that animal-derived protein sources, including beef, effectively support lean mass gains when combined with resistance training.

 Evidence by Condition